Yankee Stadium (1923)

-In 2006, the Yankees began building a new $2.3 billion stadium in public parkland adjacent to the stadium, which included $1.2 billion in public subsidies.
-The design includes a replica of the frieze along the roof that had been part of the original Yankee Stadium.
+In 2006, the Yankees began construction on a new $2.3 billion stadium in public parkland adjacent to the existing stadium, which included $1.2 billion in public subsidies.
+The design included a replica of the frieze along the roof that had been part of the original Yankee Stadium.
 Monument Park, a Hall of Fame for prominent former Yankees, was relocated to the new stadium.

 Yankee Stadium closed following the 2008 season and the new stadium opened in 2009, adopting the "Yankee Stadium" moniker.
 The original Yankee Stadium was demolished in 2010, two years after it closed, and the 8 acre site was converted into a public park called Heritage Field.

 History

 Planning and construction

 The Yankees had played at the Polo Grounds in upper Manhattan since 1913, sharing the venue with the New York Giants.
 However, relations between the two teams were rocky, with the Giants harboring resentment towards the Yankees.
 The Yankees had been looking for a new and permanent venue since at least 1909.
 The local papers had periodic announcements about the Yankees acquiring and developing land in the Kingsbridge neighborhood for a new ballpark northeast of 225th and Broadway, and wrote about the park as if its construction was already in progress.
 The Kingsbridge pipe dream continued with new owners Ruppert and Huston, but nothing came of it.
 The Yankees would remain tenants at the Polo Grounds for ten years, the same length of time they had spent at Hilltop Park.

 For the 1920 season, the Yankees acquired star slugger Babe Ruth and in his first year with his new team, the Yankees drew 1.3 million fans to the Polo Grounds, outdrawing the Giants.
 By the middle of 1920, the Giants had issued an eviction notice to the Yankees, which was soon rescinded.
 In 1921, the Yankees won their first American League pennant (but lost the then-best-of-nine 1921 World Series to the Giants in eight games, all played at the Polo Grounds).
 This exacerbated Giants owner Charles Stoneham's and manager John McGraw's resentment of the Yankees and reinforced their insistence that the Yankees find another place to play their home games.
 McGraw, always ready with a pointed quote for the sportswriters, derisively suggested that the Yankees relocate "to Queens or some other out-of-the-way place".